citizenfx/natives/WEAPON/GetBestPedWeapon.md

 ```
 p1 is always 0 in the scripts.
-After further testing, the boolean seems to be some sort of a flag to ignore ammo count.
+After further testing, the boolean seems to be a flag that ignores ammo count.
 ```

 ## Parameters
 * **ped**:
-* **ignoreAmmoCount**: If set to true, the best weapon can have no ammo, othewise, it will return the best weapon with ammo
+* **ignoreAmmoCount**: If set to true, the best weapon can have no ammo, otherwise, it will return the best weapon with ammo

 ## Return value
-The hash of the best ped weapon
+The hash of the best weapon the specified ped has